nickfranciosi/magic-leap-fe-assignment/README.md

-# Magic Leap Front End Assignment - Watto’s Spaceship Emporium
+# React/Recux Example store - Watto’s Spaceship Emporium

 This is a fake shop application (_Users can not actually purchase space ships :smirk:_) built to show my skills utilizing technologies such as React, Next, Redux, Styled Components, Express, Flow, and Jest.